rakgenius/GitCheatSheet/README.md

 # GitCheatSheet

-**Please adhere to the below mentioned format while opening pull requests, else your pull requests be marked as spam.**
+**Please adhere to the below mentioned format while opening pull requests, else your pull requests shall be marked as spam.**

 **Usage of command** - `Command on Git Bash` (Optional Description)

 **Git Installation On Linux OS** - `sudo apt install git-all`</li>